 I think they tie in nicely with the bird printed ribbon I added to my table.
 It’s similar to the bee print I used on my Nature Inspired Easter Table that I decorated with wheatgrass peat pots and tulips.

-Started decorating for Spring yet?
+Started decorating for spring yet?
 Here are some lovely wreath ideas to get you on your way.

-DIY Spring Wreath Inspiration
+DIY Spring Wreath Ideas

 I’ve joined up with a talented group of bloggers to share a Spring wreath project.
 Be sure to take a look around!